 Pumping & Flying with Breastmilk

 What should you pack?
-Will TSA hassle you about breastmilk?
+Will TSA hassle you about traveling with breastmilk?
 Where will you pump?

 What about pumping and flying?